 As a small business owner, you have your hands full.
 Unfortunately, criminals rely on you being too busy to notice suspicious activity.
-Therefore, you have to arm yourself with the facts to protect your business against physical threats – e.g. access controls to avoid unauthorised entry into your premises – as well as cyber risks – where fraudsters are trying to lure you into revealing sensitive information.
-Here is Santam’s advice on how to avoid fraud in your small business.
+Therefore you have to arm yourself with the facts to protect your business – not only against physical threats by avoiding unauthorised entry into your premises through rigorous access controls, but also against the increased threat of cyber risk where fraudsters will try to lure you into revealing sensitive information that could have a dire impact on your business.

-One of the best ways to protect yourself from any form of criminal conduct is to be careful with the staff you hire.
+One of the best ways to protect yourself from any form of criminal conduct is to be extra vigilant when hiring staff.
 A 2014 study by Price Waterhouse Coopers (PwC) found that most economic crime was committed internal; 61% internal perpetrators vs the 38% external perpetrators.
-During stock purchases, an employee might buy more goods than your business needs, then pocket or resell the extra goods.
+As an example, an employee might purchase more stock than what your business needs, then pockets or resells the extra goods.
 An employee could also pay invoices to an external party for fraudulent orders.
 If you have a fuel account, there might be a deal between petrol attendant and driver to fill up less than the amount charged, again pocketing the difference.

 Protect yourself by: